-- A detailed history of the mechanism and nature of injury is critical in sports injuries of the knee - An effusion developing within the first hour of a knee injury indicates a haemarthrosis suspect an ACL injury or fracture - Knee pain may be referred from the hip or LS spine and lead to missed diagnosis e.g. SCFE, degenerative disc disease - Consider spontaneous osteonecrosis of the knee (SONK) in older patients with acute unilateral knee pain and swelling - Examination can be difficult in the acute setting and may need to be repeated three or more days after a knee injury - The Thessaly test is the most sensitive and specific for diagnosis of meniscal injury - Accumulating evidence suggests that MRI is often unwarranted in the management of patients who present with acute knee pain - Pain with squatting is the most sensitive physical examination finding for PFPS. - Fractures of the knee are often subtle on x-ray when ordering imaging, provide details on the mechanism of injury and site of maximal tenderness - Quadriceps wasting occurs within days of a knee injury physiotherapy is therefore an essential aspect of management
+- A detailed history of the mechanism and nature of injury is critical in sports injuries of the knee - Read 2018 AAFP article Knee pain in adolescents and adults: the initial evaluation - An effusion developing within the first hour of a knee injury indicates a haemarthrosis suspect an ACL injury or fracture - Knee pain may be referred from the hip or LS spine and lead to missed diagnosis e.g. SCFE, degenerative disc disease - Consider spontaneous osteonecrosis of the knee (SONK) in older patients with acute unilateral knee pain and swelling - Examination can be difficult in the acute setting and may need to be repeated three or more days after a knee injury - The Thessaly test is the most sensitive and specific for diagnosis of meniscal injury - Accumulating evidence suggests that MRI is often unwarranted in the management of patients who present with acute knee pain - Pain with squatting is the most sensitive physical examination finding for PFPS. - Fractures of the knee are often subtle on x-ray when ordering imaging, provide details on the mechanism of injury and site of maximal tenderness - Quadriceps wasting occurs within days of a knee injury physiotherapy is therefore an essential aspect of management